A guide to New Zealand’s key work health and safety law and its regulator.

 The regulator must be notified by the fastest means possible given the circumstances.

 Only one notification is required for each notifiable event.
 If multiple PCBUs are involved, one PCBU should be nominated to notify the regulator.
 However, all PCBUs are responsible for ensuring a notification is made.

-The person giving the notification must provide the details about the incident as requested by the regulator.
+The person giving the notification must provide details about the notifiable event as requested by the regulator.

-The regulator will send an acknowledgment that the notification has been received.
+For phone notifications, the regulator will send an acknowledgement that the notification has been received.

 Table 3: Notifying WorkSafe

 Step 3: PCBUs must keep records of notifiable events

 The PCBU must keep records of notifiable events for at least five years from the date the regulator was notified about the event.

 4.3 Investigating notifiable events